jasperlau95/WAP-Intern/README.md

 **User Classes :**

-	1) User 	:	Fundamental class with basic authority like list book, see detail information or change password.
+	1) User 	:	Fundamental class with basic authority like list book, check book information or change password.
+Also with some attributes like username, password, status and vip level.
-	2) Customer : 	Inherit from "User", add new ability like buy book and ask for refund.
+	2) Customer : 	Inherit from "User", add new ability like buy book, refund and leave comment.
-	3) Staff	:   Inherit from "User", add new right like add new book, delete book, lookup net profit or change book's information.
+	3) Staff	:   Inherit from "User", add new ability like add new book, delete book, lookup net profit or change book's information.
-	4) Admin	:	Inherit from "Staff", add new power like add new user, delete user, list users or change user's status.
+	4) Admin	:	Inherit from "Staff", add new ability like add new user, delete user, list users or change user's information.

 **Other Classes :**

 	5) Book 	 : 	Fundamental class with book's information and some basic book management function.
+	6) Store     :  This class has some attributes of each bookstore in the chain and some functions to access and modify these attributes.
+	7) Storelist :	This class can create a list to store all the bookstores of the chain and has some functions to load the store's data.
-	6) Log 		:	This class has some functions used to log all the executed operation to .txt.
+	8) Log 		 :	This class has some functions used to log all the executed operation to text file, record the shortage of books and customers' complaint (advice).
-	7) Library 	:	This class is a container to store all the information of books, students and cash, also it have some functions that can read information stored in .txt files and rewrite them back not after long.
+	9) Library   :	This class is a container to store all the information of books, users and cash, also it have some functions that can load and modify the database.
-	8) Password :	This class has some functions have connection with password disposal.
+	10) Password :	This class has some functions have connection with password disposal.
+	11) MD5 	 :	This class can use the MD5 algorithm to encrypt the users' password for security.

 -----------------------------------------------------------------------------------------